ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Added ability to set links to other views with anchor to sub-headings.
 * (sbormann) Corrected some fonts.
 * (sbormann/Wal) Enabled right-click for wioBrowser.
+* (sbormann) Added some new options for popup-messages and introduced persistent popups.
+* (sbormann) Uploading of userfiles via ZIP-File is now possible.
+* (sbormann/hetti72) Fixed CONTROL_MODE of HP-IP-Thermostat (hopefully finally...)
+* (sbormann) Removed hidden links to other views from toolbar context-menu

 ### 2.1.0 (2023-01-24)
 * (sbormann) Fixed marquee for INFO_A/B after resizing tile.